by Kelley York

 “Good enough.
 Now, let’s see what we have here.”
 He tossed the papers onto the table.
 Brody watched him blearily from behind the great wall of medication separating them.
 Archer plucked one of the bottles up with a gloved hand.

 “We’ve got your standard-issue Klonopin, Valium, Norco, Stilnox… You could open your own pharmacy with all this.”
 Meds that weren’t even prescribed to Brody.
 Stuff he’d stolen from friends, from family.
-What he didn’t take for himself, he sold to his friends.
+What he didn’t take for himself, he sold.
 Archer’s jaw tensed.
 He slammed the bottle onto the table before Brody, pills rattling.
 “A word of advice: the more you take, the faster it will be over.”

 Beneath the weight of his stare, Brody, slow and mechanical, began removing lids.

 The problem with pills?
-They were so slow.
+They took forever.
 Whoever said overdosing was a quick or painless way to go had never watched somebody try it.
 It was getting late, and Archer had classes in the morning, but he waited.

-Brody chased most of his medicine cabinet down with his liquor before staggering to his room.
-Muttering the entire way, “Archie, Archie, please…”
+Brody chased most of the medicine cabinet down with liquor before staggering to his room, muttering the entire way, “Archie, Archie, please…”

 God, he hated that name.